 8th Rifle Brigade - from Normandy to the Baltic - June 1944 - May 1945

-During their campaign through France, Belgium, Holland and Germany, from 13 June 1944 to 8 May 1945, members of the 8th Battalion The Rifle Brigade, and attached personnel, won 30 gallantry awards.
+During their campaign through France, Belgium, Holland and Germany, from 13 June 1944 to 8 May 1945, members of the 8th Rifle Brigade, and attached personnel, won 31 gallantry awards, possibly some more.
 On this page, these are shown in chronological order, based on date of action(s) resulting in award.
-Only awards won while serving with the 8th Rifle Brigade are shown (not those won, by various members, in other theatres of war, while serving in different units).
+Only awards won while serving with the 8th Rifle Brigade are shown (not those won, by various members, in other theatres of war, while serving in other units).

 29 June 1944, Operation Epsom, Hill 112, France – Military Medal to Sergeant William Alfred Hollands – 6912481, G Coy.